-Today’s recipe, for a roasted tomato skillet with Philly veggie cream cheese sauce, was developed by me as part of a social shopper amplification for Collective Bias and its advertiser.
+This roasted veggie skillet dinner recipe combines roasted tomatoes, peppers and a veggie cream cheese sauce for a vegetarian dinner in just 20 minutes!
+It was developed by me as part of a social shopper amplification for Collective Bias and its advertiser.
 I’m a member of the #CollectiveBias community and I was compensated for this post, but as always, all thoughts and opinions are my own.

 - It’s is a one-pan dinner that’ll be on your table in 20 minutes.
 In simpler words, there’ll be none of those “When is dinner, I’m hungry?!” whiners standing in your kitchen.

 - It’s got roasted veggies AND Philly cream cheese in it! #NoBrainer.
 (If you’re not a vegetarian, you’ll probably want to toss a little crumbled bacon into it.
 After all, that’s what I did when I made it because… well… bacon is a no brainer for me!

 - Instead of chopping loads of vegetables, this recipe calls for the convenience of a bag of frozen stir fry vegetables.
 Time saver, for the big win!

 - You and your family will love this roasted veggie skillet so much, you’ll likely devour the entire skillet full, saving you the time of having to wrap up leftovers.
 Heck, if you have a dog, allow the pup access to the the plates and pan, and you may not have to do dishes at all! #BrilliantIdea

 OK, that was a slight exaggeration… you might want to give those dishes a wash.
 Germs and all, ya know.